Interpretation of Jito Re-staking: How to Maximize Your SOL Earnings?

 Today, Jito has finally brought this new technology to Solana through its restaking solution.

-Diagram of the components of Jito Restaking
+A diagram of the components of Jito Restaking

 Core Components of the Jito Restaking Framework

 The Jito Restaking framework consists of two main components: the restaking program and the vault program.
-They can be viewed as two independent entities that work together to provide a flexible and scalable infrastructure for creating and managing staked assets, vault receipt tokens (VRT), and node consensus operators (NCN).
-VRT is Jito's term for liquid restaking tokens, while NCN is similar to active validation services in EigenLayer, representing entities that will utilize the Jito restaking solution.
+They can be viewed as two independent entities that collaborate to provide a flexible and scalable infrastructure for creating and managing staked assets, vault receipt tokens (VRT), and node consensus operators (NCN).
+VRT is Jito's term for liquid restaking tokens, while NCN is similar to the active validation services in EigenLayer, representing entities that will utilize the Jito restaking solution.

 The main function of the restaking program is to manage the creation of node consensus operators (NCN), the user selection mechanism, and the reward distribution and penalty mechanisms.
 This part is not visible to users and can be considered the core support of the Jito restaking solution.

-Image showing how the Vault program works
+A visual representation of how the Vault program works

 3 VRT Providers